 MORE BACKGROUND

 Rachael King is a writer, reviewer, former literary festival director and ex-bass player from Aotearoa New Zealand.
-She is the author of two novels for children: Red Rocks (Random House), which won the Esther Glen Medal in 2013, and The Grimmelings, which is publishing in 2024 with Allen and Unwin (NZ and Australia) and Guppy Books (UK).
-Red Rocks is currently in development for television by Libertine Pictures (Mystic) and Sky TV.
+She is the author of four novels for children: Red Rocks (now reissued as Secrets at Red Rocks) (Penguin Random House), which won the Esther Glen Medal in 2013, The Grimmelings, which was published in 2024 with Allen and Unwin (NZ and Australia) and Guppy Books (UK), and will be published in 2025 in North America.
+Red Rocks is now a television series called Secrets at Red Rocks (available to watch on Neon and Sky Go in New Zealand, and BYUtv in the US).

 Over the years, Rachael has played bass guitar in six bands, worked in bookshops, radio, television and magazines, and was the programme director of the WORD Christchurch Festival for eight years until the end of 2021.
 The festival hosts hundreds of writers from around New Zealand and the world.